 The Scottsdale Museum of Contemporary Art (SMoCA) offers a free tour every Sunday in March as part of the January through April Sunday A'Fair.
 These outdoor sculpture tours begin at the Scottsdale Center for the Performing Arts and are free of charge.

-The Tempe History Museum hosts an event called Third...
-Thursday at the Museum which offers a series of performances by artists and musicians as well as a brief history lesson and community forum.
+The Tempe History Museum hosts an event called Third Thursday at the Museum, which offers a series of performances by artists and musicians as well as a brief history lesson and a community forum.
 Free every third Thursday, this event also offers coffee and light snacks.

-Food and Drink Events
+Chow Down at a Food and Drink Event

 Enjoy a Cultural Festival